statgen/pheweb/data/README.md

     - on LZ, just show all GWAS Catalog hits.
 - [ ] Show GWAS Catalog info on variant.html (using rs#)
 - [ ] Understand GTEx (see GTEx.txt)
+- [ ] Show a table of significant phenos on index.html.
+- [ ] Invert colors (like ctrl-opt-com-8)?

+For others:
+- [ ] Merge 0_1 into 0_2 to cut down tmp file usage by ~5X.
+Then put strict assertions around the input parser.
+    - `CpraReader(input_file_parser.get_variants(f))`
 - [ ] Write a Makefile to do all of this?
 Snakemake?
-- [ ] Invert colors (like ctrl-opt-com-8)?
 - [ ] Keep annotations separate from data, and maybe put data into hdf5 or flat files to save some space.
-    - Maybe add row# into annoations (sites.tsv) to index into the matrices.
+    - Maybe add row# into annotations (sites.tsv) to index into the matrices.
     - Maybe keep separate row-major and column-major matrices, or just a separate file for each phenotype.
 - [ ] Separate out icd9 info.
     - `autocomplete.py`: for now, just add a flag.